alexeyinkin/eb-1a/2-petition/README.md

 So I had to reach out to the broader PHP community by cold-mailing the world's top developers.
-The response rate was below 10%, most of those responded refused, and I noticed my messages going to spam after a while.
+The response rate was below 10%, most of those who responded refused, and I noticed my messages going to spam after a while.

-After all, my message really awkward:
+After all, my message was really awkward:

 > Hi.
 You don't know me, but I made an improvement
 > in a tool you've heard of but not necessarily use.